Outcomes and Winner

 Journalism and climate: Celebrating the 2025 Climate Change Communication Award winners

-Science, journalism, and a variety of collaborations that, in the words chosen by The Guardian as the title of their podcast on climate change, tell “the biggest story in the world.”
-The 2025 edition of the CMCC Climate Change Communication Award celebrates all of this – an award that the Euro-Mediterranean Center on Climate Change presents to prominent figures in the global communication and information fields every two years, in recognition of their work and ability to raise public awareness through the use of scientific sources.
+Science, journalism, and a variety of collaborations that, in the words chosen by The Guardian as the title of their podcast on climate change, told “the biggest story in the world.”
+The 2025 edition of the CMCC Climate Change Communication Award celebrated all of this – an award that the Euro-Mediterranean Center on Climate Change presents to prominent figures in the global communication and information fields every two years, in recognition of their work and ability to raise public awareness through the use of scientific sources.

-After reviewing content produced by media outlets and journalists internationally, with a particular focus on work that has helped narrate the relationship between climate sciences and various socio-economic sectors (such as domestic and international politics, economics, finance, social, and cultural policies), the CMCC jury has decided to award two journalists who, throughout their careers, have consistently and carefully highlighted the issue of climate change.
+After reviewing content produced by media outlets and journalists internationally, with a particular focus on work that helped narrate the relationship between climate sciences and various socio-economic sectors (such as domestic and international politics, economics, finance, social, and cultural policies), the CMCC jury decided to award two journalists who, throughout their careers, have consistently and carefully highlighted the issue of climate change.
 Their work has brought this critical topic to public attention, emphasizing its importance in shaping solutions and policies for a sustainable future.

 Damian Carrington has worked at The Guardian since 2008, specializing in environmental journalism through analyses and investigations that explore the links between environmental systems, human societies, and decision-making based on scientific fundamentals.